jhpyle/docassemble/_docs/functions.md

 `country` is not provided, the [`get_country()`] function is used to determine the applicable country.

-# <a name="tasks"></a>Functions for tracking tasks
+# <a name="tasks"></a>Functions for Tracking Tasks

 These are helpful functions for keeping track of whether certain tasks have been performed.
-For example, if your interview sends an e-mail to the user about something, but you want to avoid sending the e-mail more than once, you can give the "task" a name and use these functions in your code to make sure your interview only sends the e-mail if it has never been successfuly sent before.
+For example, if your Steward sends an e-mail to the user about something, but you want to avoid sending the e-mail more than once, you can give the "task" a name and use these functions in your code to make sure your Steward only sends the e-mail if it has never been successfuly sent before.

 Instead of using these functions, you could use your own variables to